citra-emu/citra-web/site/content/help/feature/multiplayer/index.md

 Due to complexity, it is not possible to grant other users moderation privileges.

 Users with moderation privileges will notice a `Moderation...` button on the right top of the Room dialog.
 With this you can view the current ban list and unban when needed.
 You can also right click on a member in the member list and click on `Kick` or `Ban` to impose moderation actions on them.
 Note that `Block Player` is different from a ban and is available to all users to block messages from certain members only locally.

+## Instructions on Using Download Play (LLE)
+Download Play is yet another gimmick Nintendo added to the DS, and then passed on to the 3DS family.
+Download Play allows players to send and receive short demo games.
+Not only that, some games like Mario Kart 7 use this for local multiplayer as well.

+Since this is LLE, keep in mind that you need to dump quite a few system files for multiplayer to work on these few games.
+In the past, this would mean manually looking through GodMode9 trying to find a bunch of different files.
+However, thanks to threeSD the hassle is no more!

+Follow these steps to dump the necessary system files and enable DLP LLE:
+1. Follow the threeSD [Quickstart Guide](https://github.com/zhaowenlan1779/threeSD/wiki/Quickstart-Guide).
+Remember to **manually select** `System Data > Config savegame` in the contents list!
+1. Open Citra and click on `View > Debugging > Toggle LLE Service Modules` in the menu.
+1. In the widget that appeared, find and check `DLP`.

+{{< sidebyside "image" "/images/entry/citra-progress-report-2020-q2/" "dlp_threeSD.png=Dumping system files - remember to select this!" "dlp_citra.png=Enabling DLP LLE in Citra" >}}